soulstenance/spgu/FAQ.md

 Absolutely!
 Simply create a pull request for your code and I will review it.
 Please be verbose with your coding and leave clear comments in the code.
 If I don't know what your code does, it will be rejected.
 You can also submit feature requests and issue reports if you don't want to contribute code yourself!

 #### I have other questions.
-You can open an issue on Github with the title "Question" or send me an email, which is available on my profile to signed in users.
+You can open an issue on Codeberg or Github (preferably Codeberg) with the title "Question" or send me an email, which is available on my profile to signed in users.